guillaumebrunerie/DualNetHack/README.md

 ## Compilation and usage

 Only Linux is supported with the tty interface.
-Graphics other than IBMGraphics probably won’t work either for now.
+A config files is given, other options might or might not work (in particular different symbol sets).
+You need to have `make`, `gcc`, `bison`, `flex`, `gdb` (no idea why) and `libncurses5-dev`.
 DualNetHack is compiled as follows:

     cd sys/unix
     sh setup.sh hints/linux